How To Trade Futures and Is it Worth Your Time?

 - Opening an account: First of all, you will have to open an account with a futures market broker.
 You will be asked about your experience in investing, income and net worth.
 These will help in determining the risk that your broker will allow you to take in terms of margin and positions.

 - Paper trading account: You can start your trading journey by practising trading using “paper money”.
 This will prevent you from losing any actual money in your first trade.
 You should learn about futures markets, leverage and commissions interact with your portfolio.
-Virtual accounts are better for those who have just started out.
+Virtual accounts are better for those who have just started.
 Experienced investors also use paper trading accounts for testing new strategies.

 - Developing a plan for trading futures: A trader should prepare a plan that outlines strategies for entry and exit along with risk management rules.
 A futures trading plan based on fundamental analysis may generate buy or sell signals based on reports.
 As an experienced trader, you can use both technical and fundamental analysis for futures trading plans.